What is a bank approved price?

-The homeowner gets their pricing information from the real estate agent.
+The Gainesville homeowner gets their pricing information from the Realtor.
 The short sale lender gets their pricing information from the appraiser who is sent out by the bank to appraise the home once it is listed as a short sale.

-In a perfect world, these numbers should match up, or be pretty darn close — because the real estate agent and the appraiser pull their most recent sales figures from the same place — the MLS.
+In a perfect world, these numbers should match up, or be pretty darn close — because the Realtor and the appraiser pull their most recent sales figures from the same place — the MLS.

-But these numbers don’t always match up, for a variety of reasons — and there is not enough wine to go through them all here.
+But these numbers don’t always match up, for a variety of reasons — and there is not enough wine to go through all of them here.

-Suffice it to say that if a meeting of the minds doesn’t happen amongst the real estate agent, the appraiser, and the short sale lender in terms of market value, the short sale lender could end up demanding a price for the home which is higher than market value.
+Suffice it to say that if a meeting of the minds doesn’t happen amongst the Realtor, the appraiser, and the short sale lender in terms of market value, the short sale lender could end up demanding a price for the home which is higher than market value.

 If the “bank-approved price” is higher than market value, the buyers won’t come.